 While uses of calendula plants are diverse, growing calendula in the flower or herb garden is an optimum use of this attractive plant.
 Calendula plants are frost tolerant and somewhat cold hardy and add long-lasting color and beauty in a flower bed or container.

 How to Grow Calendulas

 The calendula flower or flowering herb is an annual which will readily reseed.
-Too much calendula care can result in stunted or slow growth of calendula plants.
+Too much calendula care can result in stunted or slow growth.
 Poor to average, well draining soil and only occasional watering after plants are established is the secret to growing prolific calendula plants.

 Like most herbs, calendulas are adaptable and do not require a lot of maintenance.
 Roots will often adapt to the space provided.
 The amazing pot marigold can be grown in containers or beds in full sun to shade conditions.
 As the calendula prefers cool temperatures, flowers last longer in filtered sun or shady areas.

 If deadheaded regularly, this plant can bloom from spring through fall and beyond.
 In warmer areas, the calendula may take a break from blooming during summer heat and then put on a show as temperatures fall in autumn.
-Regular pinching keeps the 1 to 3 foot plant bushy and prevents tall, spindly stalks.
+Regular pinching keeps the 1-3 foot (30-90 cm.) plant bushy and prevents tall, spindly stalks.

 Now that you’ve learned how to grow calendulas, take advantage of their long-lasting blooms in the herb garden or light shade area.
 Experiment with use of calendula flower petals to replace saffron in recipes.
 If you are so inclined, use plant parts as a topical treatment for minor scrapes and cuts.